confluentinc/kafka-connect-datagen/README.md

 If you are not using Avro format for producing data to Kafka, there will be no schema in Confluent Schema Registry.

+# Utility Headers

+The Datagen Connector will capture details about the record's generation in the headers of the records it produces.
+The following fields are populated:

+Header Key | Header Value
+-|-
+`task.generation` | Task generation number (starts at 0, incremented each time the task restarts) `task.id` | Task id number (0 up to `tasks.max` - 1)
+`current.iteration` | Record iteration number (starts at 0, incremented each time a record is generated)

 # Publishing Docker Images

 *Note: The following instructions are only relevant if you are an administrator of this repository and have push access to the https://hub.docker.com/r/cnfldemos/kafka-connect-datagen/ repository.
 The local Docker daemon must be logged into a proper Docker Hub account.*